-Nowadays web users have registered themselves in many websites.
-Each website asks you a new password that should be hard-to-guess and easy to remember.
-However it turns out to be a pretty difficult task.
+Nowadays, web users have registered themselves on many websites.
+Each website asks for a new password that should be hard to guess and easy to remember.
+However, it turns out to be a pretty difficult task.

-If you don't really care about these many passwords you have, you probably end up reusing the same password over and over because it's better than defining unique passwords that you won't remember at some point in time.
+If you don't really care about having many passwords, you probably end up reusing the same password over and over because it's better than defining unique passwords that you won't remember at some point.
 Not to mention that you'd probably store them in a spreadsheet file in your home folder.

-Well, let's discuss how to securely deal with passwords comparing the following approaches:
+Well, let's discuss how to securely deal with passwords by comparing the following approaches:

 Security Principles for Managing Passwords

-First of all, to securely handle passwords I've listed 5 ideal and main principles that we should keep in mind no matter what option you choose:
+First of all, to securely handle passwords, I've listed five ideal and main principles that we should keep in mind, no matter which option you choose:

-- Passwords must be transmitted securely, e.g., from your password vault to the web page, from your password vault to your mobile device and so on.
+- Passwords must be transmitted securely, e.g., from your password vault to the web page or from your password vault to your mobile device.

 No Password Manager

 This approach includes managing your passwords using either paper or digital formats.
 Did I say paper?
 Yes.
-The more you know about attacks and encryption, the more you starting loving paper.
+The more you know about attacks and encryption, the more you start loving paper.

-1. Passwords must be complex: to generate strong passwords without password managers is a challenging task because we're biased in our generation pattern, but it still should not be hard to generate a strong password that you won't need to remember.
-In this topic you can just randomly press the keys of your keyboard using SHIFT in some keys and not in others plus adding numbers to it until you reach a desirable size, e.g., 20 characters.
+1. Passwords must be complex: Generating strong passwords without password managers is a challenging task because we're biased in our generation pattern, but it still should not be hard to generate a strong password that you won't need to remember.
+In this topic, you can just randomly press the keys of your keyboard using SHIFT on some keys and not on others, plus adding numbers to it until you reach a desirable size, e.g., 20 characters.

-2. Passwords must be unique for every account you have: just repeat the generation process for each account, thus you'll have different complex passwords for every account.
-The problem will be to access it, but keep reading :)
+2. Passwords must be unique for every account you have: Just repeat the generation process for each account, thus you'll have different complex passwords for every account.
+The problem will be accessing them, but keep reading :)

-If you're using a digital method you can choose to store it in a file like a spreadsheet, but chances are that you don't have full disk encryption, thus a backup of your notebook will be enough to dump all your passwords.
+If you're using a digital method, you can choose to store it in a file like a spreadsheet, but chances are that you don't have full disk encryption, so a backup of your notebook will be enough to dump all your passwords.
 A better option is to store all your passwords in your email provider.
-For example if your use Gmail, storing them in a draft is better.
+For example, if you use Gmail, storing them in a draft is better.
 Why?
-Because when you forgot a password, if you still have access to your email you can reset it, thus your password is as strong as your email provider account access.
-Make sure to enable 2 step verification on your provider for an enhanced security.
+Because when you forget a password, if you still have access to your email, you can reset it, thus your password is as strong as your email provider account access.
+Make sure to enable two-step verification on your provider for enhanced security.

-But what's the problem of this approach?
-Drafts may be cached on your browser thus being possible to backup your HD again or if you have synchronized your mobile phone to access your email (99% of people do this I bet), you'll have another copy of your passwords cached in your mobile phone.
+But what's the problem with this approach?
+Drafts may be cached in your browser, allowing someone to back up your hard drive again, or if you have synchronized your mobile phone to access your email (I bet 99% of people do this), you'll have another copy of your passwords cached on your mobile phone.
 Your email provider will have access to all your passwords, but seriously, Google has much more valuable data than your passwords to begin with.
-Not to mention that it's not shoulder surfing resistant.
-You can't log in to any service when sharing your screen or when someone is behind you, otherwise they'd be able to see your passwords.
+Not to mention that it's not shoulder-surfing resistant.
+You can't log in to any service when sharing your screen or when someone is behind you, as they would be able to see your passwords.

-4. Passwords must be transmitted securely: you don't need to remember to your passwords, but you have to move them from your vault (be it encrypted or not) to the login page.
+4. Passwords must be transmitted securely: You don't need to remember your passwords, but you have to move them from your vault (be it encrypted or not) to the login page.
 It turns out that you'll probably copy and paste them, but beware that other programs may access your clipboard.
-Or a malware infection may dump your memory or log your keystrokes, thus defeating all this password management process.
+Or a malware infection may dump your memory or log your keystrokes, thus defeating this whole password management process.
 You need to make sure to empty your clipboard after pasting the password.
-Just copy anything else.
-Ideally even before submitting the login form.
-For mobile devices you need to type your password again while looking at where they're stored on your computer or look in your draft's folder of your email app.
+Just copy anything else, ideally even before submitting the login form.
+For mobile devices, you need to type your password again while looking at where they're stored on your computer or look in your draft folder in your email app.

 Online Password Manager

-Then every action afterwards happen within this extension.
+Then, every action afterwards happens within this extension.
 The URL starts with

-chrome-extension:// where I'm asked to sign up.
-It's similar to having installed an app in my mobile phone:
+chrome-extension://, where I'm asked to sign up.
+It's similar to having installed an app on my mobile phone:

-Then I'm presented to the extension as a whole:
+Then, I'm presented with the extension as a whole:

 Let's discuss the security principles I've stated above:

-1. Passwords must be complex: doing it automated is better than manually.
-We tend to stick to keyboard patterns instead of truly randomizing characters.
-Let alone use special characters.
+1. Passwords must be complex: Doing it automated is better than doing it manually.
+We tend to stick to keyboard patterns instead of truly randomizing characters, let alone using special characters.
 Whenever you try to sign up, LastPass can generate a new password using default rules:

 Or let you customize them by clicking on "More options":

-3. Passwords must be stored securely: easier said than done.
-LastPass extension creates your "vault", a file containing your passwords that is encrypted using your master password (the password defined during the sign up process).
-Actually that should be the logic, but it's much more complex that.
+3. Passwords must be stored securely: Easier said than done.
+The LastPass extension creates your "vault," a file containing your passwords that is encrypted using your master password (the password defined during the sign-up process).
+Actually, that should be the logic, but it's much more complex than that.
 Why is that the case?

-Well, password managers are only securely decent when you can't decrypt a vault if you have compromised the client's device.
-But users may forgot their master password, thus losing the master password means losing all other passwords as well.
-That said, instead of relying in the user's master password to decrypt the vault, wouldn't it be better to store the decrypt password in LastPass's servers and send it back to the device only when the user email/password matches?
+Well, password managers are only decently secure when you can't decrypt a vault if you have compromised the client's device.
+But users may forget their master password, thus losing the master password means losing all other passwords as well.
+That said, instead of relying on the user's master password to decrypt the vault, wouldn't it be better to store the decrypt password in LastPass's servers and send it back to the device only when the user's email/password matches?
 Yes, it's better.
-Actually they don't need to store the whole key, but part of it.
+Actually, they don't need to store the whole key, but part of it.
 This concept is called dual custody.

 But there is one worrisome thing: vault synchronization across devices.

-4. Passwords must be transmitted securely: in LastPass case, by default the username and the password are auto-filled thanks to the browser extension.
-It detects the current URL (the text in the address bar), look for matches within your password vault and automatically fills both fields:
+4. Passwords must be transmitted securely: In the case of LastPass, by default, the username and password are auto-filled thanks to the browser extension.
+It detects the current URL (the text in the address bar), looks for matches within your password vault, and automatically fills both fields:

 There are LastPass icons on the right.
-If you click on it you'll be offered an option to choose "Log in as another user", in case you more users for that website.
-In my case I have only one, thus the "1" value near those icons.
+If you click on them, you'll be offered an option to choose "Log in as another user," in case you have more users for that website.
+In my case, I have only one, thus the "1" value near those icons.

 But is it a safe password transmission from the vault to the website?

-In this case there is no need to copy/paste, unless you disable autofill, thus preventing attacks on clipboard.
-On the other hand if the autofill extension is not secure, an attacker could craft a malicious URL to spoof a valid website and make the extension toss all credentials.
-It's actually occurred recently and in the past using a XSS of any page in a domain and iframing the login page to leverage the Same Origin Policy (SOP) to access the value of the password field.
+In this case, there is no need to copy/paste unless you disable autofill, thus preventing attacks on the clipboard.
+On the other hand, if the autofill extension is not secure, an attacker could craft a malicious URL to spoof a valid website and make the extension retrieve all credentials.
+This has actually occurred recently and in the past using XSS vulnerabilities on a page in a domain and iframing the login page to leverage the Same Origin Policy (SOP) to access the value of the password field.

 5. The process of managing passwords must be easy to use: it's dead simple.
-It's been made for layman after all.
-After signing up to a website, you can manage every stored credential:
+It's been made for laymen, after all.
+After signing up for a website, you can manage every stored credential:

 And then launch the website to authenticate directly:

-As it was my first account on LastPass and at least at first I don't want to use, I put a ridiculous master password hehe.
+As it was my first account on LastPass and at least at first, I don't want to use it, I put a ridiculous master password hehe.

 Offline Password Manager

-For this topic I'll use Keepass, a free and open source password manager.
-What sads me is that it uses Wine instead of having a version designed specifically for Ubuntu, which makes the interface looks like Windows 95.
+For this topic, I'll use KeePass, a free and open-source password manager.
+What saddens me is that it uses Wine instead of having a version designed specifically for Ubuntu, which makes the interface look like Windows 95.
 But let's do it.

-Offline passwords managers tend to offer more security in exchange of a decreased user experience, e.g., synchronize devices.
+Offline password managers tend to offer more security in exchange for a decreased user experience, e.g., device synchronization.
 Let's start by installing KeePass.

 I tried to install the latest version (2.x), but only the classical version worked using Wine (1.x).
 Here's the first thing you'll see:

 Let's proceed to create our vault.
 Note that it's possible to use a KEY to unlock our vault instead of a master password.
-Then you should have this KEY file in a pendrive only.
-Actually they name "composite master key" the combination of factors to unlock your vault.
-This combination of factors include "(...) a password, a key file, a Windows user account key and/or a key provided by a plugin (...)".
+Then, you should have this KEY file on a pen drive only.
+Actually, they name the combination of factors to unlock your vault the "composite master key."
+This combination of factors includes "(...) a password, a key file, a Windows user account key, and/or a key provided by a plugin (...)".

 Let's dig into the details of each security principle: